sigstore/docs/content/en/cosign/key_management/overview.md

 weight: 500
 ---

 Sigstore handles keys and key management internally by default.
-However, while the default makes it unnecessary, you can configure Sigstore, through cosign, to work with KMS providers.
+However, while the default makes it unnecessary, you can configure Sigstore, through Cosign, to work with KMS providers.
 This page contains detailed instructions on how to configure `cosign` to work with KMS providers.
 Right now `cosign` supports [AWS KMS](https://aws.amazon.com/kms/), [GCP KMS](https://cloud.google.com/security-key-management), [Azure Key Vault](https://azure.microsoft.com/en-gb/products/key-vault), [Hashicorp Vault](https://www.vaultproject.io/) and [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) with the hope to support more in the future!

 ## Basic Usage